Greece PM refuses COVID-19 aid due to strict EU conditions

 On Friday, the prime minister also announced in parliament new measures worth 3.5 billion euros ($4.0 billion) to support businesses hurt by a lockdown imposed to contain the spread of the coronavirus outbreak.

-Greece emerged from a decade-long debt crisis in 2018 and was hopeful for strong growth in 2020.
+Greece emerged from a decade-long debt crisis in 2018 and was hopeful for a strong growth in 2020.
 However, the nationwide lockdown imposed earlier this year to prevent coronavirus infections has turned those expectations upside down.

 The Greek economy is expected to shrink by about 8% to 10% this year before recovering in 2021.